Case Study · Anonymized profile

 Opening foldTÜV, IATF 16949, engineering historyRegional-value-content posture, US installed base

-PricingEUR-denominated quotes on requestUSD posture, US payment-term reference
+PricingEUR-denominated quotes on requestUSD terms, US payment-term reference

 RFQ responseTranslated home-market templateUS OEM template with 30D RVC statement at top